cczerp/Boundary/Boundary-Drvid/wallet_threat_model.md

-There are several weaknesses that we believe most users would find counter-intuitive, or at least not expect to be the case based on their experience using other cryptocurrency wallets or `zcashd`.
+There are several weaknesses that we believe most users would find counter-intuitive, or at least not expect to be the case based on their experience using other cryptocurrency wallets.
 We've highlighted those ones in bold.

 Let's begin with the most powerful kind of adversary considered by our model.